cordon-thiago/kafka-schema-registry/README.md

 If some service is not started, you can run the command `docker-compose up -d` and check again.

+# Run avro schema compatibility test application

-4 - Build the Python image which will be used to run the application.
+1 - Build the Python image which will be used to run the application.
 ```
 cd kafka-schema-registry
 docker build -t python:3.6 -f ./docker-python/Dockerfile .
 ```

-5 - Run the application to test the schemas.
+2 - Run the application to test the schemas.
 ```
 docker run -it --net=docker-confluent_default  python:3.6 python /python-app/avroSchemaCompatibilityTest.py --topic_name test_compatibility --compatibility_type_list BACKWARD FORWARD
 ```